 How to choose books for this age

 This is an exciting age for reading and choosing books together.
-As your child approaches her third birthday, let her pick out the majority of the books you read together, whether that means going to the library together and allowing her to choose three to five books to check-out or giving her an allowance and heading to your local bookstore so she can buy her own book.
+As your child approaches his third birthday, let him pick out the majority of the books you read together, whether that means going to the library together and allowing him to choose three to five books to check-out or giving him an allowance and heading to your local bookstore so he can buy his own book.